um-biological-station/data-mgmt-guide/lifecycle.md

 - What sensors instruments will be used?
 - What cyberinfrastructure will be required to support your research?
 - Does your institution have a DMP template?
 - What types of personnel will be required to carry out your data management plan?
+The budget prepared for your research project should include estimated costs for data management.
 - What computational resources will be needed?
 How much data are you planning to generate?
 - How can you collect data so that it is already "clean"? (see [tidydata](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) standards)
 Assure: